ptsteadman/notebook/stories/a-quiet-new-voice.md

 <!-- need to make it flow -->
 <!-- needs 1/3 more -->

+Who is Feyerabend?
+She's the first stranger I've had to think about.

+Feyerabend's new apartment was set back from the road in a stand of old oak trees.
+As her driver slowed the car to a crawl, looking for her number, she realized that she felt like she was on vacation.
+She'd be living in Poland for the next year, working with Addison Chen
 A driver brought Feyerabend to her new apartment, set back from the road in a stand of old oak trees.
 Feyerabend would be living in Poland for the next year, but it felt like she was going on an exciting vacation.
 An email from Addison